The Tax Expenditures Statement (TES) provides a detailed list of tax expenditures provided by the Commonwealth to individuals and businesses.

 For example, people on lower incomes pay a lower marginal rate of income tax than people on higher incomes.
 While this could be construed as a concessional rate of taxation, progressive marginal tax rates are considered to be an integral design feature of the Australian tax system.
 On that basis, lower marginal tax rates are not identified as tax expenditures.

-The primary purpose of this Statement is to provide estimates of the value of concessions received by individuals and businesses as a result of tax expenditures.
-The publication of these data enables tax expenditures to be reviewed and assessments made as to whether objectives are being met at reasonable cost.
+In respect of the second objective, the publication of tax expenditure data enables tax expenditures to be reviewed and assessments made as to whether objectives are being met at reasonable cost.
 It facilitates a comparable degree of scrutiny for tax expenditures as occurs for direct expenditures.

 Direct government expenditures are generally subject to a considerable amount of scrutiny from within the public sector (during the annual budget process) and by the Parliament and Parliamentary committees, the media and the general public.
 In part, this scrutiny stems from the need to gain Parliamentary approval each year for the level and composition of a substantial proportion of government expenditure.
 In contrast, concessional arrangements that give rise to tax expenditures usually only require approval from Parliament at the time they are introduced.
 Furthermore, the cost of tax expenditures is generally not directly observable because the Government never receives the forgone tax revenue from concessionally-taxed activities.